GuyRimel/BestMealsEver/README.md

 1. Featuring sprites and data of 150 Pokemon.
 2. Keep track of how many Pokemon you've caught so far!
-3. Created with HTML, CSS, Javascript, and Node.js.
-Able to run right in the browser!
+3. Created with HTML, CSS, and simple ES6 Vanilla Javascript.
+Runs right in the browser!
 4. Fetch and promise pollyfills have been added for older browser and IE support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>